Geography

 ENG-101 |

-English Comp I English Comp I ID: ENG-101 Credit Hours: 3 This is a (college transfer) course in which the following topics are presented: a study of composition in conjunction with appropriate literary selections, with frequent theme assignments to reinforce effective writing.
-A review of standard usage and the basic techniques of research are also presented. |
+English Comp I English Comp I ID: ENG-101 Credit Hours: 3 This is a (college transfer) course in which the following topics are presented: a study of composition in conjunction with appropriate reading and multimedia selections, with frequent assignments to reinforce effective writing.
+A review of the basic techniques of research is also presented. |

 • | • | • | • | 3 | |